waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   `PERSIAN_STATUE_R`

 ### Menu Mechanics
-*   **Inventory Bug:** The 'TOSS' and 'GIVE' commands in the PACK menu are non-functional.
-They trigger a menu reset without performing the action.
-The only known way to free an inventory slot is to *use* an item in battle on a Pokémon that can be affected by it (e.g., using a Potion on a damaged Pokémon).
+*   **Inventory Bug:** The 'TOSS', 'GIVE', and 'USE' (in battle) commands are all non-functional for freeing inventory space.
+They trigger a menu reset or fail without consuming the item.
+The only remaining hypothesis is that selling an item at a Poké Mart might work.

 ## III.
 Current Objective: Un-stick Inventory & Progress